 Dog Point Pinot Noir, 2018, Marlborough, New Zealand

-A Pinot Noir from the renowned Dog Point in New Zealand is a must for your collection - available to enjoy now or easy ageing for 10 years or more.
+This outstanding Pinot Noir from the renowned Dog Point in New Zealand is a must for your collection - enjoy now or age for 10 years or more to develop further complexity.

 Dog Point is one of the oldest privately established vineyards in Marlborough with first plantings in the late 1970s.
 The vineyard is centrally located at the confluence of the smaller brancott and omaka valleys.
 This location is widely considered to be a very desirable area for grape growing in the southern valleys of Marlborough.

 The property is sensitively planted to sauvignon blanc, chardonnay and pinot noir.
 Older well-established vines are situated on free draining silty clay loams.
 This is supplemented with more recent plantings on closely planted hillside blocks on soils with a clay loam influence.

 Marlborough is blessed with one of the sunniest and driest climates in New Zealand.
 The significant diurnal temperature range between cool nights and sunny days allows ideal conditions for the long slow ripening of grapes.